monishagopalan/monishagopalan.github.io/_pages/cv.md

 ---

-Here is a snapshot of my experiences and my <a href="/assets/documents/Monisha_2024_Resume.pdf" >Resume</a>
+Here is a snapshot of my experiences and my <a href="/assets/documents/MonishaGopalan_Resume.pdf" >Resume</a>

 ## Work Experience

+### Visual Data Scientist
+<a href="https://www.arpm.co/about">Advanced Risk and Portfolio Management</a>, Milan, Italy | _April 2024 - Now_ <br>
+- Contributing to the ARPM e-platform by writing Python code to implement case studies in quantitative finance and advanced data science concepts, such as optimal transport,  and creating visualizations to enhance teaching material.
+- Completed the mathematically rigorous ARPM Quant Bootcamp and Data Science Foundations course as part of professional training.

 ### AI Scientist - Intern
 <a href="https://www.ipazia.com">Ipazia</a>, Milan, Italy | _March 2023 - January 2024_ <br>
 <a href="/assets/documents/reco-ipazia.pdf" >Reference Letter</a>

-- Implemented deep learning models for Portfolio Optimization on AWS using PyTorch Lightning.
+- Analysed large-scale time-series datasets and implemented LSTM and Transformer models for optimizing portfolios, using PyTorch Lightning and AWS SageMaker.
 - Worked on a scikit library for portfolio optimisation [skportfolio](https://github.com/scikit-portfolio/scikit-portfolio).
-- Currently pioneering research on novel architectures with Hopfield layers and Transformers.
+- Engaged in pioneering research to develop a novel architecture, incorporating Hopfield layers for portfolio optimisation, contributing to a peer-reviewed publication - [ICAIF'24: Hopfield Networks for Asset Allocation](https://dl.acm.org/doi/10.1145/3677052.3698605)
+- Explored emerging areas like extreme multilabel classification and conformal prediction for uncertainty quantification.

 ### Master's Thesis Student
 University of Padova, Italy | _November 2022 - March 2023_ <br>